MichaelKane428/pythonCustomShell/README.md

 System integration assignment

 Introduction:
+The purpose of this program is to create a custom shell, which will limit a users ability to input shell commands.
+The user will be restricted to six commands.
+These are:

+1. pw: The purpose of this command is to display the user current working directory and ignore any tail commands.
+2. ifc: The default functionality of this command is to display the eth0 adapter.
+A user can enter in any adapter they like as a tail, and this command will display the entered adapter instead of the default one.
+3. dt: Display the current date/time in the form year+month+day+hour+minute+second
+4. ud: Display the userId, groupId, username, groupnames and inode of working directory in this order.
+5. help: Display information about the commands available to the user
+6. shell: User is prevented from using this command or its shortcut ! as it allows the user to bypass the shell in python cmd2.
+7. exit: Exits the shell.

 Setup:
 //Installing nessesary packages.
-As a root user (su -) enter the following commands.
+1. As a root user (su -) enter the following commands.
-Install python    - sudo apt-get install python3 .
+2. Install python    - sudo apt-get install python3 .
-Install pip       - sudo apt-get install python-pip .
+3. Install pip       - sudo apt-get install python-pip .
-Install net-tools - sudo apt-get install net-tools .
+4. Install net-tools - sudo apt-get install net-tools .

 NOTE - If you have issues connecting to gb.archive.ubuntu.com I found my fix at this site. https://askubuntu.com/questions/892569/apt-get-update-not-working-in-ubuntu-16-04